 Yesterday was the first harvest festival of the year, celebrated as Kvasi Fest (see Forn Sidr of America’s post) by Norse pagans, Lughnasadh by our Celtic pagan cousins, and Lammas in the Wiccan-created wheel of the year.
 Over on Diviners Anonymous we did another set of group divinations.
 (You can find some of the spreads used below in our free rune booklet (PDF).

-[The limited 1st edition of the card deck, which includes Elder Futhark, Younger Futhark, Anglo-Saxon Futhorc, and selected bind-runes, is available through Etsy.]
+[The limited 1st edition of the card deck, which includes Elder Futhark, Younger Futhark, Anglo-Saxon Futhorc, and selected bind-runes (now removed due to our sourcing mistake), was available through Etsy.
+We have not yet decided if we will make the remaining decks available with the questionable cards removed.]

 Happy Midsommar and blessed Litha, friends!
 Solstice divination spreads about current events: